vyakymenko/Qvet.js/README.md

 Qvet is a QlikView Extensin Trickster wich help you to use native QlikView methods in your extensions.
 It give for you accessible for native QlikView methods like open repository pop-up window, add bookmark pop-up, remove bookmark pop-up that we have in toolbar and more.

-Waht you can with Qvet:
+What you can with Qvet:
   - Use all native toolbar actions and run them in your extensions.
+  - Use interesting functionality for QlikView Exntesions.

 ### Version
 0.0.2